WeblateOrg/weblate/docs/admin/optionals.rst

         'weblate.legal.middleware.RequireTOSMiddleware',
     ]

-This module includes additional database structures, to have them installed you should run the database migration:
+2. Run the database migration to optinally install additional database structures for the module:

 .. code-block:: sh

     ./manage.py migrate

-Now you should edit the legal documents to match your service.
-You can find them in the :file:`weblate/legal/templates/legal/` folder.
+3. Edit the legal documents in the :file:`weblate/legal/templates/legal/` folder to match your service.

 Usage
 +++++

-After installation the legal documents are shown in Weblate UI.
+After installation the legal documents are shown in the Weblate UI.

 .. _avatars:

 Avatars
 -------

-Weblate comes with built in support for showing user avatars based on e-mails.
-This can be disabled using :setting:`ENABLE_AVATARS`.
-The avatars are downloaded and cached server side to reduce information leaks to the sites serving them.
+Avatars are downloaded and cached server-side to reduce information leaks to the sites serving them by default.
+The built-in support for fetching avatars from e-mails addresses configured for it can be turned off using :setting:`ENABLE_AVATARS`.

-Weblate currently supports single backend:
+Weblate currently supports:

 * `Gravatar <https://gravatar.com/>`_